-To get up to speed with concepts, language docs and tutorials are available from the official web site.
+To help you get up to speed with Kotlin’s concepts, language docs and tutorials are available from the official web site.
 Great articles and presentations given by members of our community can be found in the Digest of 2015.

-If you’re introducing Kotlin to your Java project, you can make use of the Java-to-Kotlin converter built into the IDE, helping migration easier class by class.
+If you’re introducing Kotlin to your Java project, you can make use of the Java-to-Kotlin converter that is built into the IDE, helping migration easier class by class.